 You have a lot of different choices when it comes to the type of grease used in your grease gun.
 The options range from general-purpose grease to grease designed specifically for high-temperature wheel bearings.
 Before loading grease into your grease gun, make sure you’re choosing the right type of grease for the task at hand.
 Typically grease is sold in cylinder cartridges, but large volume users like fleet vehicle owners can also opt to buy grease in bulk containers like 5-gallon pails or even drums.

 2. Prepare for the Task

 Loading a grease gun can be messy.
-Tackle the task in a clear space.
+Tackle the task in a clear space like a work bench.
 If there are items nearby, cover them to protect them from grease splatter.
 Put on gloves, and wear them throughout every step of loading the grease gun.